-Mechanical separation and soil washing were evaluated with treatability studies to determine whether this treatment technology would be effective at remediating both dioxins/furans and metals at the bench scale.
-Appendix F presents the detailed narrative and results from these bench-scale tests.
+Mechanical separation and soil washing were evaluated with treatability studies to determine whether these treatment technologies would be effective at remediating both dioxins/furans and metals at the bench scale.
+Appendix F1 presents the detailed narrative and results from these bench-scale tests, including laboratory data packages and the data quality evaluation report.
 In May 2019, soil samples were collected from seven locations within BCW and sent to Hazen Research, Inc. (Golden, Colorado).
 The samples were collected at locations known to contain elevated contamination concentrations in soil in BCW.